Asif Nazrul: Threats and legal issues

-On 7 November 2024, legal adviser to the interim government, Asif Nazrul, was harassed at Geneva Airport, Switzerland by individuals chanting political slogans.
+On 7 November 2024, Nazrul was harassed at Geneva Airport, Switzerland by individuals chanting political slogans.

-The incident received widespread criticism from political and civil society figures.
 BNP acting chairman Tarique Rahman denounced it as an attack on state dignity.
 Mohammed Kamrul Islam, Labour Counsellor in Geneva, was recalled for failing to act during the episode.

-Criticism and Controversies
+Stances and controversies

 Remarks on former President Abdul Hamid and Awami League

 On 8 May 2025, in response to the government's decision to knowingly allow former President Abdul Hamid to leave the country before facing trial for the July massacre, Sarjis Alam criticized the government, stating that the former President's departure was a major failure.
 He argued that the government's chief advisor Mohammad Yunus and Asif Nazrul should be held accountable.

 In response, Asif Nazrul told a media outlet that there is a possibility of banning the Awami League or its affiliated organizations.

-Arrest Process of Meghna Alam
+Arrest process of Meghna Alam

 In April 2025, Asif Nazrul criticised the detention process of model Meghna Alam under the Special Powers Act, claiming the procedure was improper.

-Remarks on Media Outlets
+Remarks on media outlets

 In June 2025, Nazrul publicly criticized major newspapers Prothom Alo and The Daily Star for allegedly showing bias against certain political groups, prompting debate about press freedom and his role as government adviser.

-Medical Profession Remarks
+Medical profession remarks

 In August 2025, the Doctors' Association of Bangladesh and the National Doctors Forum condemned Nazrul for remarks alleging some doctors overprescribe tests and collude with pharmaceutical companies.
 He later clarified and apologised for his comments.